DASH BC is involved in many programs and initiatives:

 After School Sport and Arts Initiative

-The British Columbia After School Sport and Arts Initiative (ASSAI) supports programming for students in selected communities who face barriers to participating in after school sport and arts activities.
+Until the Fall of 2017, DASH BC delivered the After School Sport and Arts Initiative (ASSAI), which supports programming for students in selected communities who face barriers to participating in after school sport and arts activities.
 The Initiative set out to learn how students benefit from after school sport and arts and what is needed to create engaging, high quality programs.
 ASSAI programs aim to help students develop skills that will contribute to a healthy, expressive life through creative thinking and physical activity.
 At the same time, students develop confidence in their abilities and a stronger connection to their schools, classmates, program leaders and community.

-DASH’s work on the ASSAI includes providing resources and support to program coordinators and gathering communities’ feedback on the Initiative.
+Until the Fall of 2017, DASH’s work on the ASSAI included providing resources and support to program coordinators and gathering communities’ feedback on the Initiative.